chartmann1590/RPI-Dashboard/docs/USAGE.md

 ## Getting Started

 This project provides a comprehensive dashboard integrating data from various sources, including Home Assistant, weather services, sports data, and a shopping list.
-To get started, you'll need a basic understanding of HTML, CSS, and JavaScript.
+To get started, you’ll need a basic understanding of HTML, CSS, and JavaScript.
 The primary JavaScript file, `main.js`, handles all the data fetching and dashboard logic.

 ## Basic Usage

 The dashboard is organized into several sections, each displaying data from a different source:

 *   **Home Assistant:** Displays real-time status of your Home Assistant devices, including lights, thermostats, and sensors.
 This section relies on a Home Assistant instance running locally.
-*   **Weather:** Shows current weather conditions and forecasts from multiple weather services (OpenWeatherMap and AccuWeather).
+*   **Weather:** Shows current weather conditions and forecasts from multiple weather services (OpenWeatherMap and AccuWeather) for redundancy.
 *   **Sports:** Displays live scores and statistics for selected sports teams.
 You can select your favorite teams to track.
 *   **Shopping List:** Allows you to manage your shopping list.
 You can add items, mark them as purchased, and view your list.
 *   **Calendar:** Displays your calendar events and integrates with your calendar services.